gozuacik/gozuacik.github.io/index.md

-This webpage consists of my notes and blogs.
+This webpage consists of my notes for my PhD study.

-# PhD Notes
+# PhD Diary/Notes
-## Personal